tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志投递/投递授权配置_intl_en.md

-To ship CLS logs to COS or Ckafka, you need to grant CLS the write permission to COS or Ckafka.
+To ship CLS(Cloud Log Service) logs to COS(Cloud Object Storage) or Ckafka, you need to grant CLS the write permission to COS or Ckafka.
 In other words, you need to grant the unique CLS service role `CLS_QcsRole` the policy permission `QcloudCOSAccessForCLSRole` or `QcloudCKAFKAAccessForCLSRole`.
 This document describes how to configure the authorization under different use cases.

 ## Console: Configuring Shipping Task by Collaborator or Sub-account